antonpetkoff/identifier-suggestion/README.md

 - [ ] Try to replace the encoder with a Bidirectional LSTM

 - [ ] Use custom features like return type, parameters, class name, etc.

+- [x] Increase Dataset to 800k method samples
+  - [x] Select a set of Java repositories
+  - [x] Write scripts for downloading the source code repositories at specific hashes
+  - [x] Fetch only the Java code from these repositories
+  - [x] Write scripts for extracting Java methods
+  - [x] Analyze the distribution of the data
+    - [x] Reduce vocabulary size
+      - [x] Split snake_case
+      - [x] Replace string literals
+      - [x] Replace number literals
+      - [x] Cased vs uncased - the hypothesis is that cased is better
+      - [x] Token-level vs subtoken-level vs char-level vocabulary
+      - [ ] Include or remove test files (they skew the distribution)
+  - [x] Split the dataset into train/test/validation sets
+  - [x] Preprocess data
+    - [x] Extract the preprocessing step as a method in the model

 - [x] Rewrite the Seq2Seq model without TensorFlow Addons
   - [x] Add Beam Search Decoder for making multiple suggestions